lewissbaker/cake/examples/uselibrary/readme.txt

-This example demonstrates building a program that uses a single library.
+This example demonstrates building a program that links to a library.
 Both the program and library are built using the compiler tool.
 If the program is built before the library it will implicitly build the library via the libraries 'use.cake' dependency.